datatrail-jhu/00_intro/manuscript/003_data_science_process.md

 ### The Data Science Process quiz

 {choose-answers: 4}
-?
-Which of these is NOT an effective way to communicate the findings of your analysis?
+?1 Which of these is NOT an effective way to communicate the findings of your analysis?

 C) save code locally on your computer
+C) print code out and store in a desk drawer
 o) write a blog post
 o) publish a paper
 o) publish a news article